StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 +----------------+-------+--------------+------+-------+---------+-------+
 ```

 It can be observed that the `key` field of the k3, k4, and k5 columns is `true`, which indicates that they are the sort keys.
-The key field of the k6, k7 columns is `false`, which indicates that they are not the sort keys.
+The key field of the k6, and k7 columns is `false`, which indicates that they are not the sort keys.

 ### Examples of asynchronous materialized views